 We requested supporting documentation for all figures in the Annual Report.
-We noted several instances for both monetary and non-monetary figures in which the supporting documentation did not accurately reflect the Report's data.
-The discrepancies however were not substantive to the overall content of the report.
-A listing of these errors is in Appendix E. We noted that SSA needed to perform a more detailed quality review of the Annual Report and supporting appendices before submission.
+SSA was able to provide supporting documentation for all figures in the Report; however, we noted one error for non-monetary figures and two errors for monetary figures, for which the supporting documentation did not accurately reflect the Report's data.
+The discrepancies, however, were not substantive to the overall report content.
+A listing of these errors is in Appendix E. We informed SSA of these errors during our review, and it has corrected the amounts in the Annual Report posted on its improper payments Website.